Grigori Rasputin: Maria Rasputin

 Rasputin's daughter, Maria Rasputin (born Matryona Rasputina; 1898–1977), emigrated to France after the October Revolution and then to the United States.
 There, she worked as a dancer and then a lion tamer in a circus.

+Legacy

+In more recent times, there has been a movement for Rasputin's canonization in the Russian Orthodox Church.
+Additionally, the Orthodox Church of the Sovereign Mother of God (OCSMG), founded by John Bereslavsky, venerates Rasputin.